August Chook Care

 moult

 Light triggers egg production, therefore less light = less eggs.
-Theres nothing wrong with your girls!
+There’s nothing wrong with your girls!
 As daylight hours increase again, those eggs will come on back, unless of course your chook is getting on in years.

-Can your chickens express their chicken-ness?”
+Can my chickens express their chicken-ness?”

 Joel Salatin